 Aventura III (an OVNI 43 designed by Philippe Briand and built in France) was launched in May 1998 and sailed in 1999 to Antarctica.
 From there Aventura III sailed to Alaska and British Columbia, and was shipped back to the Mediterranean.
 In 2001 Jimmy started his third circumnavigation of the world which he completed in 2006.

-To date Jimmy Cornell has sailed in close to 200,000 miles in all oceans of the world, including three circumnavigations and two voyages to Antarctica.
+To date Jimmy Cornell has sailed over 200,000 miles in all oceans of the world, including three circumnavigations and two voyages to Antarctica and two to the Arctic.

 In his writing, Jimmy Cornell decided to tackle the various aspects of sailing and offshore cruising in a systematic way, and he conducted extensive surveys with cruising sailors in all oceans of the world, dealing with every aspect of voyaging under sail.